-Figure 1-1 shows how DMPW sets up a node for a disk in a supported disk array.
+The following figure shows how DMPW sets up a node for a disk in a supported disk array.

-Figure 1-2 shows an example where two paths, c1t99d0 and c2t99d0, exist to a single disk in the enclosure, but the single DMPW node, enc0_0, is used to access it.
+The following figure shows an example where two paths, c1t99d0 and c2t99d0, exist to a single disk in the enclosure, but the single DMPW node, enc0_0, is used to access it.